IDinsight/danswer/deployment/README.md

    - To delete the containers: `docker compose -f docker-compose.dev.yml -p danswer-stack down`

-3. To completely remove Danswer run:
+3. To completely remove HubGPT run:
    - **WARNING, this will also erase your indexed data and users**
    - `docker compose -f docker-compose.dev.yml -p danswer-stack down -v`